 - Remember that mental health and physical health are interrelated.
-Take the time to exercise, eat well, and seek out opportunities for relaxation, meditation, or prayer.
+Take the time to exercise, eat well, stay hydrated, and seek out opportunities for relaxation, meditation, or prayer.

 Knowledge of Child Development

-- Complete the courses on the Virtual Laboratory School website.
+- Complete the courses on the Virtual Laboratory School.
 These courses will help you understand social, cognitive, and physical development.
 It will also help you learn and use effective practices in your work with children.

 - Seek out resources in your community and online.
 There are a variety of tools available from reputable agencies, such as the Centers for Disease Control and Prevention.
 The CDC has compiled easily accessible information about developmental milestones.
-You can also find information at educational resource centers.
+You can also find information at educational resource centers or from your trainer.